rakesh82rawat/RR-Movie_Recommender_System/README.md

-# RR-Project2_Recommender_System_Movie
+# RR-Project2_Movie_Recommender_System
-Building a Movie Recommender model using the content-based recommendation approach that offers a personalized movie recommendation based on the content and characteristics of movies.
+The Movie Recommender system provides a personalized movie recommendation system based on the content and characteristics of movies.
+It's built using the content-based recommendation approach based on the content and characteristics of movies.